-Potty training is actually not a procedure that requires a lot of STUFF.
-(And that’s good news, because it means that potty training doesn’t have to be very expensive – except for running your washing machine a bit more than usual.)
+There are tons of potty training methods that work, but potty training is actually not a procedure that requires a lot of STUFF.
+(And that’s good news because it means that potty training doesn’t have to be very expensive – except for running your washing machine a bit more than usual.)

 (THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 There are a very few things you’ll want to have on hand, that make the process easier, but I promise… the list of best potty training tools is short.

 You CAN buy a fun potty training book to read with your kiddo, but it’s honestly not necessary.
 Patient conversations with mommy and daddy will do the same thing as a book!